-In part 1, Ray covered two learnings from his experience building and leading remote and distributed teams: Building the Foundation and Scaling Across Teams (you can read part 1 here).
-In this second (and final) part, Ray covers performance management and lessons from the COVID-19 pandemic.here).
+In part one, Ray covered two learnings from his experience building and leading remote and distributed teams: Building the Foundation and Scaling Across Teams.
 In this second (and final) part, Ray covers performance management and lessons from the COVID-19 pandemic.

 Whether in recruiting or ongoing performance management of team members, being part of a remote team is not for everyone.
 There are some core skills we look for at Tugboat Logic: